TIBCOSoftware/snappydata/docs/developing_applications.md

 ###Configuring the Progress DataDirect ODBC Driver
 Refer to the installed ODBC driver documentation for detailed instructions about configuring and using the driver:

- * The primary documentation for the ODBC driver is installed in path_to_install_location/help/RowStoreHelp/index.html
+ * The primary documentation for the ODBC driver is installed in path_to_install_location/help/RowStoreHelp/index.html<mark>To Be Confirmed </mark>
-* The Quick Start Connect section (path_to_install_location/help/RowStoreHelp/RowStoreHelp/snappystore/quick-start-connect.html) explains how to configure and test the newly-installed driver.
+* The Quick Start Connect section (path_to_install_location/help/RowStoreHelp/RowStoreHelp/snappystore/quick-start-connect.html) explains how to configure and test the newly-installed driver.<mark>To Be Confirmed </mark>